awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 ```

 **Warning**
-If you enable envelope encryption for an existing cluster and the key that you use is ever deleted, then there is no path to recovery for the cluster\.
-Deletion of the CMK will permanently put the cluster in a degraded state\.
+If you enable [secrets encyption](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) for an existing cluster and the KMS key that you use is ever deleted, then there is no path to recovery for the cluster\.
+Deletion of the KMS key will permanently put the cluster in a degraded state\.
+For more information, see [Deleting AWS KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html)\.

 **Note**
-By default, the `create-key` command creates a [symmetric key](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) with a key policy that gives the account's root user admin access on AWS KMS actions and resources\.
-If you want to scope down the permissions, make sure that the `kms:DescribeKey` and `kms:CreateGrant` actions are permitted on the key policy for the principal that will be calling the `create-cluster` API\.
+By default, the `create-key` command creates a [symmetric key](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) with a key policy that gives the account root admin access on AWS KMS actions and resources\.
+If you want to scope down the permissions, make sure that the `kms:DescribeKey` and `kms:CreateGrant` actions are permitted on the policy for the principal that will be calling the `create-cluster` API\.
- Amazon EKS does not support the key policy condition `[kms:GrantIsForAWSResource](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-grant-is-for-aws-resource)`\.
-Creating a cluster will not work if this action is in the key policy statement\.
+ Amazon EKS does not support the policy condition `[kms:GrantIsForAWSResource](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-grant-is-for-aws-resource)`\.
+Creating a cluster will not work if this action is in the KMS key policy statement\.